-#1 Baratza Virtuoso – Conical Burr Coffee Grinder
+#1 Baratza Encore – Conical Burr Coffee Grinder

-This is the grinder I see most of the high end coffee shops in Seattle recommending to their customers.
+The Virtuoso is the upgraded model to the Encore.
+It is better built and should last longer.
+This is the grinder I see most of the high-end coffee shops in Seattle recommending to their customers.
 It will do a better job than cheaper grinders and last longer as well.

 Home Coffee Roasters